captkirk88/monkeyspeak/README.md

   - [ ] Loops (supports while loop and possibly more in the future)

 ### Basic Explaination
-A Trigger may optional be wrapped in parenthesis but must alway begin with a number from 0-9 and a colon in the middle to seperate the trigger's category, which is the first number, and the trigger's id, which is the last group of numbers.
+A Trigger may optionally be wrapped in parenthesis but must alway begin with a number from 0-9 and a colon in the middle to seperate the trigger's category, which is the first number, and the trigger's id, which is the last group of numbers.